Engineering Teaching and Learning Team

 Eric Tremblay, M.Sc., M.Ed., is the Director (Engineering Teaching and Learning Team) with more than 20 years’ experience designing and developing courses and programs in the higher education space.
 He is a Certified Instructional Designer and experienced instructor, having taught more than 30 different courses for St. Lawrence College, the Royal Military College of Canada, and Queen’s University.
 He is a Quality Matters Certified Peer Reviewer and past Vice-President of the Canadian Association of Instructional Designers.

-The Instructional Designers work collaboratively with Faculty of Engineering and Applied Science faculty and staff to create engaging and effective instructional materials for various delivery formats to support program offerings and other projects.
+The Instructional Designers work collaboratively with Smith Engineering at Queen's faculty and staff to create engaging and effective instructional materials for various delivery formats to support program offerings and other projects.
 Reach out to the Instructional Designers to:

 • Brainstorm ideas to increase learner engagement